 Frequently Asked Questions

-For vlogging, we’d recommend a 16 mm equivalent focal length.
+For vlogging, I’d recommend a 16 mm equivalent focal length.
 For images, the focal length depends on what you’re shooting.
-We’d recommend a 24 or 35 mm equivalent for street photography, and longer lenses for birds.
+I’d recommend a 24 or 35 mm equivalent for street photography, and longer lenses for birds.
 A wider lens will help with landscape and architecture shots.

 Instagramming is as much about projecting a personality as it is about the quality of your images and video.
 For best results, pick a camera that suits your style and personality.
 Not everyone can take advantage of a GoPro, and not everyone needs a Sony a7S III.